 An obvious example of when your values might change is when you have children.
 Suddenly your priorities change in a major way.

-A problem might arise if one person’s values change and the other persons don’t.
+A problem might arise if one person’s values change and the other person doesn’t.

 You may be heading in completely different directions.
 This is where communication and understanding are vital to making sure your relationship stays on track.